Jack O'Shea: Internationals

 O'Shea represented Ireland in 9 International Rules Tests against Australia.
 He played 3 Tests in each of the 1984 and 1986 series, and culminated in being awarded the Harry Beitzel Medal as the outstanding player of the 1990 series.

-Management
+Managerial career

 In 1992 Jack O'Shea was appointed manager of the Mayo senior football team.
 His two-year period produced one Connacht title.
 However, his time as manager was not considered a success as Mayo did not reach an All-Ireland Final.
 In his first year, he won the Connacht title by beating Roscommon by 1–5 (8) to 0–7 (7).
 But Cork hammered Mayo 5–15 (30) to 0–10 (10) in the semi-final.
 In his second campaign as manager, Leitrim, led by former Mayo manager John O'Mahony, beat Mayo 0–12 (12) to 2–4 (10) in the Connacht Final.
 A poor Mayo performance produced just one point in the second half.
 Following that final, O'Shea resigned as manager, stating that he had enjoyed management but was not planning to try it again.
 He has not managed since.

+Other work

+He has been a media pundit with a column in the sports section of the Irish edition of The Sunday Times.